FROM

 daughter lived and took her by force.
 It was her request.
 She wanted to come

-Indeed mysterious are the ways of Allah; His
+Indeed mysterious are the ways of Allah; He performs His

-My wife was sweeping the floor at the dining
+My wife was sweeping the floor in the dining

 room.